x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/understanding-permissions-coexistence-with-exchange-2007-and-exchange-2010-exchange-2013-help.md

 Exchange 2007 provides the following predefined administrator roles:

-  - **Exchange Organization Administrator role**   This role grants permissions to control all aspects of the Exchange 2007 organization.
+  - **Exchange Organization Administrator role**: This role grants permissions to control all aspects of the Exchange 2007 organization.
 Additionally, an administrator who has this role can grant permissions to other Exchange administrators.
 This role is granted to the account that you use to install Exchange 2007.

-  - **Exchange View-Only Administrator role**   This role grants permissions to view Exchange configuration.
+  - **Exchange View-Only Administrator role**: This role grants permissions to view Exchange configuration.
 However, an administrator who has this role can't modify objects in the Exchange 2007 organization.

-  - **Exchange Recipient Administrator role**   This role grants permissions to manage e-mail recipients.
+  - **Exchange Recipient Administrator role**: This role grants permissions to manage e-mail recipients.
 An administrator who has this role can modify Exchange-related items for users, groups, contacts, and distribution groups.

-  - **Exchange Server Administrator role**   This role grants permissions to manage a specific server.
+  - **Exchange Server Administrator role**: This role grants permissions to manage a specific server.
 However, this role doesn't grant permissions to perform actions that have a global impact on the Exchange 2007 organization.

-  - **Exchange Public Folder Administrator role**   This role was added in Exchange 2007 Service Pack 1**.** This role grants permissions to manage public folders in the Exchange 2007 organization.
+  - **Exchange Public Folder Administrator role**: This role was added in Exchange 2007 Service Pack 1**.** This role grants permissions to manage public folders in the Exchange 2007 organization.

 This permissions model uses USGs for all roles except for the Exchange Server Administrator role.
 When you run the Exchange 2007 **Setup /PrepareAD** command, the Setup program creates the USGs in the root domain and gives a forest-wide scope to the USGs.
 The USGs are assigned ACLs to manage Exchange objects throughout Active Directory.